 My work includes multimedia performances, visual art, writing, video, music, and spoken word.
 Most of it is unified by the idea that art is more interesting when it trips up our cognitive processes and forces us to look at life with new eyes.

-I make music that combines instruments and tunings from several different cultures in an attempt to create something new.
-I play several instruments including the Japanese koto, Chinese zheng, and Indian sitar in addition to Western instruments like guitar, piano, and bass.
-I currently have three solo CDs ("Temporal Angels," "Turbulent Calm," and "Ascend").
-You can read about these releases, hear samples, and download them from Infinite Number of Sounds .
+I make music that combines instruments and tunings from a wide variety of cultures in an attempt to create something new.
+I play several instruments including the Japanese koto, Chinese zheng, and Indian sitar.
+I have several recordings of my work available.
+You can read about these releases, listen for free, or purchase downloads here.
+I also make video art and record soundtracks for other video artists.
+Click here to see an example of my soundtrack work.

 I have written and published articles in academic journals, newspapers, magazines, A&E publications, and literary journals.
 I write in a range of styles including academic articles, editorials, reviews, feature articles, and humor pieces.
 I have also made a few appearances on national radio programs.
 Due to copyright restrictions I can't post MP3 files of those pieces on this website but you can read the text to a recent humor piece that I wrote/performed for Public Radio International and I have posted a few articles about the arts on this site.